 What you should know about the best recording microphones

 What is frequency response?

 A microphone’s frequency response refers to the range of frequencies that the microphone receives and transmits.
 A frequency response chart illustrates the particular frequencies that the microphone emphasizes, and those that it attenuates.
 When looking for a microphone, you want a frequency response that is relatively “flat,” because that means the microphone will accurately record audio.
-However, sometimes a slight treble boost is beneficial for vocals or instruments because it amplifies the harmonic resonances of these sounds.
-Additionally, bass attenuation can be beneficial to reduce the proximity effect and low-end distortion.
+However, sometimes a slight treble boost is beneficial for vocals or instruments because it amplifies the harmonic content of these sounds.
+Additionally, bass attenuation can be beneficial to reduce low-end distortion.